FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/storage_security.md

 cipher_data_key=ed157f4588b86d61a2e1745efe71e6ea
 ```

-## 5. Encrypt the node private key.
+## 5. Encrypt the node private key

 Execute the script to encrypt the private keys of all nodes.
-The node 'node0' is used as an example.。
+The node 'node0' is used as an example。

 ```bash
 $ cd key-manager/scripts